 Earlybird Registrations - NOW OPEN

 Earlybird Registrations are NOW OPEN for the conference.
 AUSA members receive a discounted conference registration of AUD$895 (face-to-face) at the Earlybird registration.
-Earlybird Registration close at 11:59pm AEST, Friday 24 June 2022.
+Earlybird Registration has been extended to 18 July 2022.
 The AUSA Conference Working Group is working with the National Organising Committee to achieve a robust WHS stream at the conference and a sufficient program for our members and anyone who attend the WHS stream.